quintel/etmodel/app/views/pages/_whats_new_content.en.md

 ## 1. All RES regions available!

-From now on, all 30 Dutch RES-regions are available in the Energy Transition Model.
-This means that everyone can explore these energy systems and make (professional) energy scenarios.
-For example, look at the effect of:
+All 30 Dutch RES-regions are now available in the Energy TransitioModel.
+You can explore these energy systems and make energy scenarios.
+For example, look at the effect of...

-* Placing a solar park in Drechtsteden,
+* Placing a solar park in Drechtsteden;
-* Insulating all terraced houses in Central Holland,
+* Insulating all terraced houses in Central Holland; or
-* Or building ten wind turbines in the Cleantech region
+* Building ten wind turbines in the Cleantech region

-For more information see https://quintel.com/res

 -> ![](assets/pages/whats_new/resregions_en.png) <-

 ## 2. User friendliness improvements

-Work has also been done on the user friendliness of the Energy Transition Model.
+Many improvements have been made to the user friendliness of the ETM.
-A few examples:

-* **Introduction**: There is a clear [landing page][Workflow slide], where the process for creating scenarios is explained.
+* **Introduction**: There is a [clear introduction][Workflow slide] where the process for creating scenarios is explained.
-* **Saving scenarios**: You can use the "save" or "save as" function for scenarios.
-This makes version management much easier and more intuitive.
+* **Saving scenarios**: You can use the "save" or "save as" function when creating your scenarios.
 By using the "save" function you overwrite the scenario while the name and link remain intact.
-Using "save as" allows you to make a copy, for which you must provide a new name (= similar to the old way of saving a scenario).
+Using "save as" allows you to make a copy, for which you must provide a new name (this is similar to the old way of saving a scenario).
-* **Supply sliders**: The units of the supply sliders changed from "units" to MW, which makes it easier for many people to translate known plans and objectives into slider settings, without the need for conversions themselves.
+* **Supply sliders**: The units of the supply sliders changed from "number of units" to MW, which makes it easier to translate known plans and objectives into slider settings, without the need for conversions themselves.
 * **Residences**: Changes in numbers of residences do not have to be set per type of residence anymore.
-An increase in the total number of residences automatically increases the numbers of different residence types, based on the current (default) mix.
-This mix of residence types can be changed by the user.
+An increase in the total number of residences automatically increases the numbers of different residence types, based on the current) mix.
+This mix of residence types (terraced houses, detached houses, etc) can be changed.
+Check out the
-  Check out the [new residences sliders][Housing stock slide].
+  [new residences sliders][Housing stock slide].

 ## 3. Imported electricity price curve